Carl Froch

 Froch was voted Fighter of the Year for 2012 by BoxRec.
 In 2013, the UK edition of GQ magazine voted him Sportsman of the Year.
 He reached a peak pound for pound ranking of sixth by BoxRec and The Ring magazine, and in 2013 was listed by the BBC as the best active British boxer, pound for pound.
-BoxRec ranks Froch as the third greatest British fighter of all time, pound for pound.
-Froch will be inducted into the International Boxing Hall of Fame as part of the class of 2023.
+Froch was inducted into the International Boxing Hall of Fame as part of the class of 2023.

-Early and personal life
+Early life

 Carl Martin Froch was born in Colwick, Nottingham, in 1977, the son of Carol (Douglas) and Frank Froch.
 His paternal grandparents were Polish (his paternal grandfather also had German ancestry), while Carl's mother's family is English.
-Froch is a fan of Johnny Cash.
-His wife Rachael Froch, whom he married in May 2019, is a British glamour model.
-Together they have a son and two daughters.
 Early in his life Froch wanted to become a footballer and play for Nottingham Forest, his local football team, and has stated that he would have loved to fight at the City Ground.
 He is a supporter of the club and occasionally trained at its training ground before fights.
 He has also appeared on the Sky Sports Saturday morning football show Soccer AM the week before a fight.
-Froch has publicly stated his belief in a flat Earth on numerous occasions.